nextauthjs/next-auth/www/docs/faq.md

 ### How do I get Refresh Tokens and Access Tokens for an OAuth account?

+_This is not currently supported, but is something we would like to have support for in future._

 NextAuth.js provides a solution for authentication, session management and user account creation.

 NextAuth.js records Refresh Tokens and Access Tokens on sign in (if supplied by the provider) and it will save them (along with the User ID, Provider and Provider Account ID) to either: